Chapter 1 : Aaliyah: The Meeting

 “Have you lost something?” he inquires with mock-worry.
 That arse has gone as low as stealing my wand.
 What a thief!
 It is obvious that he desires something.
 It is best to just ask him what he wants and get it over with so I can get out of here.

-I round to face him, dropping my bag on the floor and angrily kicking it away, I raise both arms over my head in defeat.
+I round to face him, dropping my bag on the floor and angrily kicking it away.
+I raise both arms over my head in defeat.
 “What do you want?”
 My tone is cold.
 No more being nice, not that I ever was, but whatever.

 He came here for a reason.
 He has something planned out.
 Something no one knows about.
-Something I don’t what to know about, but at this moment I had no choice because Slytherins get dirty if they don't get what they want.
+Something I don’t what to know about, but at this moment I have no choice because Slytherins get dirty if they don't get what they want.
 Very dirty.
 No joking around with them.

 “I want a lot of things, love.
 Exactly which one are you talking about?”
 There is a challenge in his eyes, one that I will not accept under any costs.